Biden heads to Saudi Arabia amid tension on oil, Khashoggi killing | Law-Order

 Saudi ambassador to the United States Reema bint Bandar Al Saud, writing in U.S. magazine Politico, reiterated the kingdom's "abhorrence" of the killing, describing it as a gruesome atrocity, and said it cannot define U.S.-Saudi ties.
 She said the relationship should also not be seen in the "outdated and reductionist" oil-for-security paradigm.

 "GROUNDBREAKING" MOVES Biden will encourage peace and press for a more integrated the Middle East during his trip, the administration official said.
-Topics would include strengthening a truce in the war in Yemen, "balance" in energy markets, and technological cooperation in 5G and 6G.
+Topics include strengthening a truce in Yemen, "balance" in energy markets, and technological cooperation in 5G and 6G.

 Ahead of the visit, Saudi Arabia said it would open its airspace to all air carriers, paving the way for more overflights to and from Israel, in what Biden described as a historic and important step towards building a more integrated and stable the Middle East.
 "Thanks to months of steady diplomacy between my administration and Saudi Arabia, it is finally a reality," Biden said in a statement.
 "I will do all that I can, through direct diplomacy and leader-to-leader engagement, to keep advancing this groundbreaking process."

 The Saudi ambassador said U.S.-Saudi efforts to ensure peace and security should focus on enhancing cooperation and "reinforcing a rules-based system" to confront the "vision of chaos promoted by Iran".
-During his visit to Israel on the first leg of the Middle East trip, Biden and Prime Minister Yair Lapid signed a joint pledge to deny Iran nuclear weapons, which the Islamic Republic denies seeking.
+During his visit to Israel, Biden and Prime Minister Yair Lapid signed a joint pledge to deny Iran nuclear weapons, which the Islamic Republic denies seeking.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)